-As of this revision, overall wavelength calibration is accurate to a level of a few parts in 10000.
+As of this revision, overall wavelength calibration is accurate to a level of a few parts in 10000 across the full wavelength range of the instrument.
 In order to obtain agreement between LETGS measurements and accurately known wavelengths of prominent lines (primarily from observations of Capella), the Rowland circle diameter assumed during data processing was changed in Oct 2000 from the preflight value of 8632.3 mm to 8637 mm.
+Based on ongoing analyses of in-flight calibration observations of narrow line sources, the Rowland diameter has remained stable since launch.